ssp5zone/threejs-animations/README.md

-# Canvas Animations using Three.js
+# Canvas WebGL Animations using Three.js

 A bunch of simple animations written in three.js